Pathwise uniqueness for stochastic heat and damped equations with H\"older continuous drift: Assumptions and main results

-\end{defn} We now state the assumptions necessary to perform the finite-dimensional approximation and the modified It\^o--Tanaka trick which will be crucial to prove the main result of this paper. \begin{hyp1} The following conditions hold true. \begin{enumerate}[\rm(i)] \item $G:U\rightarrow H$ is a bounded linear operator, $A:{\rm Dom}(A)\subseteq H\rightarrow H$ is the infinitesimal generator of a strongly continuous analytic semigroup and $B:H\rightarrow H$ is a bounded and $\theta$-H\"older continuous function with $\theta\in (0,1)$.
+We now state the assumptions exploited to perform the finite-dimensional approximations and the modified It\^o--Tanaka trick which will be crucial to prove the main result of this paper. \begin{hyp1} The following conditions hold true. \begin{enumerate}[\rm(i)] \item $A:{\rm Dom}(A)\subseteq H\rightarrow H$ is the infinitesimal generator of a strongly continuous analytic semigroup $\{e^{tA}\}_{t\geq0}$.